plugdata-team/plugdata/Resources/Documentation/ELSE/resonant~.md

     description: central frequency in Hz
   3rd:
   - type: signal
-    description: resonance (t60 decay time in ms or Q)
+    description: resonance (Q, bw or t60)

 outlets:
   1st:
   - type: signal
-    description:
+    description: resonator/filtered signal

   methods:
   - type: clear
     description: clears filter's memory
   - type: bypass <float>
     description: 1 (bypass on), 0 (bypass off)
   - type: t60
-    description: sets resonance parameter in decay time in ms (default)
+    description: sets resonance parameter in decay time in ms
-  - type: q
+  - type: bw
-    description: sets resonance parameter to Q
+    description: sets resonance parameter to bandwidth in octaves
 draft: false
 ---

-[resonant~] is a resonator that you can specify a decay time in ms, or a Q factor.
-Like [bandpass~], it is a 2nd order bandpass resonant filter, but changing the Q increases the gain of the filter.
+[resonant~] is a bandpass resonator filter like [bandpass~], but it doesn't have a maximum dB value of 0, so changing the Q increases the gain of the filter.
+Besides 'Q' and 'bw' you can also set the resonance as 't60' (like with [resonator~]).